South Coast Repertory: 1980s and 1990s

+Recent history

+The first major leadership transition for SCR occurred in 2011, when Marc Masterson became the theatre’s new artistic director and served until 2018.
+Emmes and Benson moved into the roles of Founding Artistic Directors and served as advisors.

-Beginning in 2012, SCR launched "Studio SCR," a series that partnered the theatre with a variety of Southern Californian artists to create an eclectic, edgy and contemporary theatre experience.
-The series went on hiatus in 2016.
+From 2012 to 2016, SCR hosted "Studio SCR," a series that partnered the theatre with a variety of Southern Californian artists to create an eclectic contemporary theatre experience.

 In 2013, Paul Folino requested that his name be withdrawn from the Theatre Center and that it be renamed the David Emmes/Martin Benson Theatre Center, to honor SCR's founders.
 The unveiling of the building's new name took place on January 22, 2014.

 The 2015-16 season brought the world premiere of Qui Nguyen's Vietgone—in association with Manhattan Theatre Club.
 The production moved to Manhattan Theatre Club for its 2016–17 season.
-Vietgone earned a Los Angeles Drama Critics Circle Ted Schmitt Award for Best World Premiere of the Year, along with the prestigious Harold and Mimi Steinberg / American Theatre Critics Association New Play Award and a Lucille Lortel Award in New York for Outstanding Projection Design.It also was a finalist for the Edward M. Kennedy Prize for Drama Inspired by American History.
+Vietgone earned a Los Angeles Drama Critics Circle Ted Schmitt Award for Best World Premiere of the Year, along with the prestigious Harold and Mimi Steinberg / American Theatre Critics Association New Play Award and a Lucille Lortel Award in New York for Outstanding Projection Design.
+It also was a finalist for the Edward M. Kennedy Prize for Drama Inspired by American History.
 In addition, SCR's 52nd season included world premieres by Sandra Tsing Loh (The Madwoman in the Volvo), Bekah Brunstetter (Going to a Place where you Already Are) and Eliza Clark (Future Thinking).

 The 2016-17 season featured four world premieres: The Siegel by Michael Mitnick; Yoga Play by Dipika Guha; Flora & Ulysses by John Glore; and A Doll's House, Part 2 by Lucas Hnath (an SCR commission), which had a nearly simultaneous second production on Broadway.
 SCR's annual showcase of new works, the Pacific Playwrights Festival, celebrated its 20th year.

 The 2017-18 season included the musical Once, as well as Shakespeare in Love, The Sisters Rosensweig by Wendy Wasserstein and Gem of the Ocean by August Wilson.
 The season featured five world premieres including Amos & Boris by Sofia Alvarez; Curve of Departure by Rachel Bonds; SHREW! by Amy Freed; Little Black Shadows by Kemp Powers; and Cambodian Rock Band by Lauren Yee, commissioned through SCR's CrossRoads Initiative.
 Yee's Cambodian Rock Band received the prestigious Harold and Mimi Steinberg / American Theatre Critics Association Award in 2019.
 Masterson stepped down as Artistic Director at the end of the season.